opensourcecourse/functional-assignment/README.md

 of several famous American politicians.

 Take a look at task_4.py and fill in the implementation for `count_people`.
-This function's docstring describes its behavior.
+This function's docstring describes its intended behavior.

 Note: recursion is not always a good fit for tree/graph traversal, especially when breadth first search is the best option, as in finding the shortest path between